 Hong Kong Employment Compliance

 You’ll need to create either a written or verbal employment contract, although it’s often better to have clear employment terms outlined in writing.
-Overtime is typically specified in a contract and is not mandated by Hong Kong employment compliance.
-An employee is entitled to seven days of paid annual leave during their first year, which increases by one day every year until they hit a maximum of 14 days.
+Overtime is typically specified in a contract and is not mandated by Hong Kong employment compliance; however, employees are entitled to one day of rest for every seven day period.
+An employee is also entitled to seven days of paid annual leave during their first year, which increases by one day every year until they hit a maximum of 14 days.

 Onboarding Employees in Hong Kong